LesF/NppPlugin-ZipFileList/README.md

 Using the finest principles of laziness, I have created this plugin to save me opening a command shell and typing in a 7-Zip command to create an archive.
 Testing so far has been minimal, this is an alpha release.

+Many thanks to <a href="https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net">NotepadPlusPlusPluginPack.Net<a/> for making the API so accessible in .Net.